 Board of Directors

-Alex Kuczynski (Director of Corporate Affairs) Appointed 1 February 2010.
+Alex Kuczynski (Chief Corporate Affairs Officer) Appointed 1 February 2010.

 Kathryn Sherratt (Chief Financial Officer) Appointed 15 December 2015.